 Mostly, the iPhone app is preferred in the first version, because of the domination of brand Apple in US, and partly due to past success stories.
 An app like Instagram did not feel it necessary for two years before providing an Android version.
 Summly did not have Android app at all at the time when they got the offer from Yahoo!.

 There are technical reasons too.
-Native iPhone SDK provides lot of ease when it comes to development of premium look & feel and basic animation support.
+Native iPhone SDK provides lot of ease when it comes to the development of premium look & feel and basic animation support.
 Best of all, the minimum number of devices and resolutions to support.
 It gives developers more time to work on the features instead of worrying about the compatibility issues.

 3. Android catching up!